flavors/django-graphql-jwt/docs/authentication.rst

 Another option to send the *token* is using an argument within the *GraphQL* query, being able to send a batch of queries authenticated with different credentials.

-*Django-graphql-jwt*  looks for the *token* in the list of arguments sent and if it does not find it, it looks for the token in the HTTP header.
+*Django-graphql-jwt*  looks for the *token* in the list of arguments sent and if it does not exists, it looks for the token in the HTTP header.

 Settings
 ~~~~~~~~